-The St. George Shipwreck Museum tells the story of the dramatic shipwrecks off the coast of West Jutland and in the North Sea.
+The St. George Stranding Museum tells the story of the dramatic shipwrecks off the coast of West Jutland and in the North Sea.
 The Museum has many thousands effects from the shipwrecks of the English warships HMS St. George and HMS Defence, who both stranded in Thorsminde on Christmas Eve in 1811.
 Almost 1400 mariners died in these two shipwrecks.

 All the exciting effects from the shipwrecks such as canons, guns and small arms, gold coins, musical instruments, wine bottles – gives a great impression of life aboard the ships in 1811.